cometadata/arxiv-preprint-matching/preprint_matching/README.md

 ## Description of Strategy

-This strategy attempts to find potential published versions (primarily journal articles) corresponding to input preprint records (expected in DataCite JSON format).
-It uses the Crossref API and applies scoring based on metadata similarity.
+This strategy attempts to find published work matches for arXiv preprint works inputs.
+It uses the Crossref API to search and apply scoring based on the similarity of the metadata.

 ### Search Approach and Candidate Filtering

-1. A bibliographic query string is built using metadata extracted from the DataCite input: the main title (and subtitle, if present), publication year, and the family names of personal authors listed as `creators` or `contributors`.
-These components are normalized using `unidecode`, lowercasing, and removing punctuation before constructing the query.
+1. A bibliographic query string is built using metadata extracted from the input DataCite input: the main title (and subtitle, if present), publication year, and the family names of personal authors listed as `creators` or `contributors`.
+These fields are normalized using unidecode, lowercasing, and removing punctuation before constructing the query.
-2. The query targets the Crossref `/works` endpoint via a robust HTTP session, using the `query.bibliographic` parameter and returning up to 25 candidates (`rows=25`).
-The maximum query length is capped (default 5000, adjustable via `--max-query-len`).
+2. The query searches the Crossref /works endpoint, using the query.bibliographic parameter and returning up to 25 candidates (`rows=25`) with a maximum query length (default 5000, adjustable via `--max-query-len`).
-3. Candidates retrieved from Crossref are filtered based on their work type (`type` field) to include only relevant publication types such as `journal-article`, `proceedings-article`, `book-chapter`, `report`, and `posted-content`.
+3. Candidates retrieved from Crossref are filtered based on their work type (`type` field) to include only relevant publication types: `journal-article`, `proceedings-article`, `book-chapter`, `report`.

 ### Scoring Logic, Weights, and Heuristics:

 The strategy employs weighted scoring based on year, title, and author similarity, incorporating fuzzy matching and heuristics:

 * **Year Score:**
-    * Compares the preprint's `publicationYear` with the candidate's publication year (extracted carefully from fields like `published-online`, `published-print`, `issued`, `created`).
+    * Compares the preprint's `publicationYear` with the candidate's publication year from the fields `published-online`, `published-print`, `issued`, and `created`.
-    * Assigns scores based on the difference (`candidate_year - preprint_year`): 1.0 for diff 0-2; 0.9 for diff 3; 0.8 for diff 4; 0.0 otherwise (penalizing cases where candidate significantly predates or postdates the preprint).
-Returns 0.0 if years cannot be compared.
+    * A score is assigned based on the difference between the preprint and candidate work's year of publication (`candidate_year - preprint_year`): 1.0 for diff 0-2; 0.9 for diff 3; 0.8 for diff 4; 0.0 otherwise, penalizing cases where candidate significantly predates or postdates the preprint.
 * **Title Score:**
     * Compares normalized titles (input vs. candidate).
-Normalization includes Unicode handling, accent removal, lowercasing, and punctuation stripping.
+Normalization is done for whitespace, to convert Unicode strings to their ASCII representation, to lowercase strings, and remove of punctuation.
-    * Uses a weighted blend of fuzzy matching scores: `0.4 * fuzz.token_set_ratio + 0.4 * fuzz.token_sort_ratio + 0.2 * fuzz.WRatio`.
+    * A weighted blend of fuzzy matching scores is the used: `0.4 * fuzz.token_set_ratio + 0.4 * fuzz.token_sort_ratio + 0.2 * fuzz.WRatio`.
-    * Applies a penalty (`*= 0.7`) if the *first normalized word* of one title contains keywords like "correction", "reply", "erratum", etc., while the other title does not.
+    * A penalty is applied (`*= 0.7`) if the *first normalized word* of one title contains keywords like "correction", "reply", "erratum", etc., while the other title does not.
 * **Author Score:**
-    * Applies several heuristics for comparing normalized author lists:
+    * Several heuristics are applied for comparing normalized author lists:
-        * An exact match between valid, normalized ORCIDs results in a score of 1.0; a mismatch results in 0.0, skipping name comparison.
+        * An exact match between valid, normalized ORCIDs results in a score of 1.0; a mismatch results in 0.0, otherwise skipping the name comparison.
-        * Iteratively finds the most similar pair of authors between the two lists using `_score_normalized_author_similarity`.
-This comparison uses `fuzz.token_sort_ratio` on pre-calculated, normalized name variations (e.g., "J Smith", "Smith J", "John Smith", "Smith John").
+        * Iteratively searches for the most similar pair of authors between the two lists using `fuzz.token_sort_ratio` on a set of pre-calculated, normalized name variations (e.g., "J Smith", "Smith J", "John Smith", "Smith John").
-        * Author pairs with a similarity below 0.5 are discarded during the greedy matching.
+        * Author pairs with a similarity below 0.5 are discarded.
         * If family names match *and* the name similarity score is > 0.6, the pair's score is boosted slightly (`* 1.1`).
-        * For efficiency, compares sorted strings of normalized family names using `fuzz.token_sort_ratio`.
+        * Compare sorted strings of normalized family names using fuzz.token_sort_ratio.
-        * The final author score (based on the sum of matched pair scores in the greedy approach) is normalized by the total number of unique authors involved: `(2.0 * score_sum) / total_authors`, clamped between 0.0 and 1.0.
-Handles empty lists gracefully.
+        * The final author score (based on the sum of matched pair scores in the prior steps) is normalized by the total number of unique authors involved: `(2.0 * score_sum) / total_authors`, clamped between 0.0 and 1.0.
 * **Final Weighted Score:** Calculated as: `(weight_year * year_score + weight_title * title_score + weight_author * author_score) / (weight_year + weight_title + weight_author)`.
 Default weights are `weight_title=2.0`, `weight_author=0.8`, `weight_year=0.4`.
-These weights can be adjusted via command-line arguments.

 ### Match Selection

 1. Only candidates achieving a final weighted score >= `min_score` (default 0.85) are considered potential matches.
-2. Among these, only candidates whose scores are within `max_score_diff` (default 0.03) of the *highest* score obtained for that input record are returned as the final match(es).
-This helps select the best result(s) when multiple candidates have very similar high scores.
+2. Among these, only candidates whose scores are within `max_score_diff` (default 0.03) of the highest score obtained for that input record are returned as the final match to select the best result when multiple candidates have similar high scores.
 ```